JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 ## File Download

-Downloading files can be achieved by implementing the [`CefDownloadHandler`](https://github.com/JetBrains/jcef/blob/7560ce68418f8d8d1ac55a4fd318141053be8fea/java/org/cef/handler/CefDownloadHandler.java) and adding the download handler to the `JBCefClient`, as follows:
+Downloading files can be achieved by implementing the [`CefDownloadHandler`](https://github.com/JetBrains/jcef/blob/7560ce68418f8d8d1ac55a4fd318141053be8fea/java/org/cef/handler/CefDownloadHandler.java) and adding the download handler to the `JBCefClient`:

 ```java
 JBCefBrowser browser = new JBCefBrowser();